The Implicit Bias of Heterogeneity towards Invariance: A Study of Multi-Environment Matrix Sensing: Main Results

 \subsection{Convergence Analysis}

-The main conceptual challenge in the problem is that any $ \mU$ with $\mU\mU^\top=\xtrue$ is no longer a local minimum since $\mathbb{E}_{e\sim D}[\mSigma^{(e)}] = 0$ does not necessarily hold.
-This further implies that running gradient descent on pooled data will fail to recover $\mx^*$.
+The main conceptual challenge in the problem is that any $ \mU$ with $\mU\mU^\top=\atrue$ is no longer a local minimum since $\mathbb{E}_{e\sim D}[\mSigma^{(e)}]$ is non-zero and could even be comparable to $\atrue$.
+This further implies that running stochastic gradient descent on pooled data will fail to recover $\atrue$.
 However, our main result below shows that simply adopting online gradient descent with ``heterogeneous batches'' can successfully recover the true, invariant signal from heterogeneous environments.